Dicky Case: Training school

 Whilst at Hackney, Case took over the sixty acre estate of Rye House and set up a training school at Rye House, operating under the name of the Hackney Motor Club.
 The school operated until 1938 when Rye House entered the Sunday Dirt-track League.

 During World War II, most speedway racing had ended but Rye House managed to promote several.
 1940 saw 'Dick Case's Speedway' run six meetings and another fourteen in 1942.

 After the war ended, Case continued to run a training school at Rye House.
-He also owned the local public house that was next door to the track.
+He also owned the local hotel and public house that was next door to the track.

 Players cigarette cards

 Case is listed as number 5 of 50 in the 1930s Player's cigarette card collection.